Online retailers to accelerate growth plans to combat the COVID-19 crisis

 New Paysafe study reveals that despite the impact of COVID-19, businesses are still innovating to maintain plans for future growth

 London, UK: Three quarters (75%) of online UK businesses are experiencing a negative impact on their business due to COVID-19 and, even in the long term, the number that say the pandemic will have a negative effect on them (45%) outweighs those that believe it will have a positive impact on their business (31%).
-That’s according to new research out today from specialist payments platform Paysafe as part of its ‘Lost in Transaction’ report series, in which 1,100 small to medium sized businesses (SMBs) globally were asked about the effects of COVID-19 on their business.
+That’s according to new research out today from specialist payments platform Paysafe as part of its ‘Lost in Transaction’ report series, in which 1,100 small to medium sized businesses (SMBs) globally which operate online were asked about the effects of COVID-19 on their business.